Influence Change at Work

 Guest: Paige Lillard CEO and Principal of Beacon Consulting PBL and Former Lead Judge, Malcolm Baldrige Award for Performance Excellence There’s nothing more frustrating than to be given a goal by senior leadership only to realize that had they consulted your team, they may have developed a much more meaningful goal or altered the strategy completely to optimize the outcome.
 How do internal teams that provide services to the lines of business (HR, Technology, Legal, Operations etc.) earn respect as a strategic partner and get invited to join planning conversations with executives much earlier in the process?
 Paige Lillard provides straightforward answers and the key to get your voice heard in strategy meetings.

+This month's guest, Dee Daley, is a business leader with a 20-plus year record of leading organizational change initiatives for corporations including GE Healthcare, GE Capital and Office Depot.
+She recently presented on the topic of How to Deal With Difficult People at the Change Management 2015 Global Conference.
 As change management professionals our success often depends upon our ability to influence without authority and to influence “difficult” people.
 Surprisingly, the research shows that 75 percent of the people with whom we interact at work and play are different from us in many ways such as how they make decisions, how they react when stressed and how they prefer to manage a project.
 It is these differences that frequently cause tension and strife.
 Listen in to hear what you can do about it!

 Caroline Kealey, Owner and Principal at Ingenium Communications, joins the show this month to share the Results Map, her tool for developing communications.
 Listen in to hear the key elements of the Results Map and how to use it to communicate change.